Sundara Kandam: Plot

 Shanmugamani has a great dream about his wife, but Deivanai does not have any qualities of his dream girl, yet she manages somewhat to live to her husband's expectations.
 Priya understands her situation and helps her without her knowledge.
 But when Deivanai finds the truth she gets furious that Priya tries to snatch away her husband from her and warns her that if she ever turns her face towards her husband, she would go violent.
 But later, Deivanai finds that Priya was his student and feels bad for her acts.
 Priya and Deivanai become good friends.
 Priya helps Deivanai to cook, to speak in English and all the ways to attract her husband.
 But the Priya-Deivanai relationship is not liked by Shangmugamani and he insists Priya to keep away from their life.
 Priya, on one hand, helps Deivanai and on the other hand, makes her attempt to win Shangmugamani's love and become his wife before her death.
 He gives a final warning to her that Deivanai will not keep quiet if she ever discovers Priya's attempt on him.
 Deivanai hears their conversation, but does not react to that, instead she her drags to hospital for a check-up.
 When Shangmugamani wonders why, Deivanai explains that she got a handkerchief of Priya with blood stains.
 Finally both come to know Priya is battling with her life with cancer and counting her days.
 Deivanai insists Shangmugamani to marry Priya so that her last wish is fulfilled.
 But Priya dies in her school in her classroom in the place where she sat wearing her school uniform.

 In her last speech recorded on a tape, she praises Shangmugamani for being stubborn that a teacher should not marry his student at any cost.
 She presents her jewels to Deivanai and says she will be born again as their child.
 At the end, Shanugamani and Deivanai put the jewel on their baby, considering that Priya is born again.

 Production

 Sundara Kandam was written and directed by K. Bhagyaraj, who also played the male lead.
 His wife Poornima produced the film.
 The film initially began production in the late 1980s under the title Sir I Love You with Bhagyaraj himself and Rupini starring, but was shelved.

 Soundtrack

-The soundtrack was composed by Deepak.
+The soundtrack was composed by Deepak, in his film debut.